syncfusion-content/windowsforms-docs/WindowsForms/Html-Viewer/Unsupported-Formats.md

 The [HTMLUI](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.HTMLUI.HTMLUIControl.html) control is a classic control that allows you to load basic html or htm pages.

-Unlike web browsers, the following cannot be loaded into web pages,
+Unlike web browsers, the following cannot be loaded into web pages using `HTMLUI` control,

  * Images
  * Complex objects